How supply and demand drives production and marketing decisions

 Political factors such as Indonesia’s 2022 palm oil export ban can also affect available supply.
 So too can geopolitical tensions.

-Strong supply doesn’t guarantee high prices for farmers.
+Strong production doesn’t guarantee profitability for farmers.
 Somebody must buy that production, and farmers in Canada are highly reliant on exports.

 Strong supply doesn’t guarantee high prices for farmers.